Delhi City Day Tour

 Enntrance Fees: No entrance

-Raj Ghat is a memorial to Mahatma Gandhi located on the banks of river Yamuna in Delhi on Mahatma Gandhi Ring Road.
-It is black marble platform marks the spot where Mahatma Gandhi was cremated on 31 January 1948 fallowing his assassination on 30 January 1948.
-Hey Ram was the last words uttered by Mahatma Gandhi when he was shot, inscribed on the stone close to it and there is an eternal flame burns constantly at one end.
-It has become tradition for foreign celebrities to pay their homage to Gandhi at the Raj Ghat by offering flowers or wreaths on the platform.
-A prayer is held every Friday in remembrance of a day he died.
-A stone footpath flanked by lawns leads to the walled courtyard and two museums dedicated to Gandhiji are also here.
+Raj Ghat is a memorial dedicated to Mahatma Gandhi and is located on the banks of river Yamuna in Delhi.
+It is situated on Mahatma Gandhi Ring Road and is a black marble platform that marks the spot where Mahatma Gandhi was cremated on January 31, 1948, following his assassination on January 30, 1948.
+His last words, “Hey Ram,” are inscribed on a stone close to the platform, where an eternal flame burns constantly at one end.
+Foreign celebrities also pay their homage to Gandhi at Raj Ghat by offering flowers or wreaths on the platform, and a prayer is held every Friday in remembrance of the day he died.
+A stone footpath flanked by lawns leads to the walled courtyard, and two museums dedicated to Gandhiji can be found here.

 Timings: All days of the week(05:30 AM to 07:30 PM)